DLI Training

 4. Strong career progression opportunities

-Many companies are making a strong push for gender diversity in every industry, and that includes in construction projects.
-Young women are being encouraged to consider career growth opportunities in fields that previously they would have had to fight to even get into, let alone to be considered for promotions in.
+Many companies are making a strong push for gender diversity in every industry, and that includes construction projects.
+Young women are being encouraged to consider career growth opportunities in fields that previously they would have had to fight to even get into, let alone be considered for promotions.

 Nowadays, managing directors, project managers, and more high-level positions are considered fair game for the female workforce in construction – with the added bonus of being a potential role model for other women looking to become tradespeople.